aekazakov/genome-depot/admin.md

 The second section contains links to import tools for genomes, strain metadata, sample descriptions, sample metadata, gene annotations and regulons.

-The last section on the tools page have the same links as the menu on the administration panel dashboard (see above), with an additional link to User groups page.
+The last section on the tools page has the same links as the menu on the administration panel dashboard (see above), with an additional link to the User groups page.

 ## Use GenomeDepot administration tools for data import